notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 ### Polarization Enhancement: Your fellow R is evil (algorithmic)
 - For details & perplexity-derived evidence of implementability see Blake25infightMAGA
 - Moderates do better than extremes: [[Jain25moderatesOverperform|Jain25: The real overperformers of the 2024 election might rankle you]]
+# Rising Authoritarianism
+- The R's like democracy way less than the Ds: [[Bump25polSciworryRstrongman|Bump25: What political scientists see as worrisome, Republicans see as welcome]]
 # Predictive Models and Analysis Techniques
 - market sentiment indexes predicted by economic variables (Weber24implicitCoordInflateShock).
 Could be *voter* sentiment predicted by other variables
 - bulk features built from the poll difference between a presidential candidate and same-party state/county/city candidates.
 Or, look at post-election results for election autopsies